Updated July 13, 2023

 The objective of an education loan is to fulfill the education needs of a student by paying the college/tuition fees.
-In this way, students are able to pursue their life goals through proper education.
-This is an unsecured type of loan, and the repayment only starts few months after the student’s graduation from college.
+In this way, students can pursue their life goals through proper education.
+This is an unsecured type of loan, and the repayment only starts a few months after the student graduates from college.

 4. Personal Loan

 A personal loan caters to various day-to-day needs of the borrower.
-It is the most versatile type of loan in the consumer loan market due to its wide range of end-use purposes, including debt consolidation, vacations, etc. This type of loan usually has a long tenure and can be either secured or unsecured in nature.
+It is the most versatile type of loan in the consumer loan market due to its wide range of end-use purposes, including debt consolidation, vacations, etc. This type of loan usually has a long tenure and can be either secured or unsecured.

 5. Refinance Loan

-As the name suggests, this type of loan is used to refinance an existing loan.
-In fact, a refinance loan can be used to refinance any of the abovementioned loans.
-Typically, it has a fixed payment with a lower interest rate, which primarily attracts consumers.
+As the name suggests, this loan is used to refinance an existing loan.
+A refinance loan can be used to refinance any of the abovementioned loans.
+Typically, it has a fixed payment with a lower interest rate, primarily attracting consumers.

 6. Credit Card

-Let us look at the details of some of the personal loans available in the market as of August 2021.
+Let us look at some of the available personal loans as of August 2021.